d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 and thus batch normalization layers function differently in *training mode* (normalizing by minibatch statistics) and in *prediction mode* (normalizing by dataset statistics).
-In this form they closely resemble the behavior of dropout regularization of :numref:`sec_dropout` where noise is only injected during training.
+In this form they closely resemble the behavior of dropout regularization of :numref:`sec_dropout`, where noise is only injected during training.